demerzel09/remote-sensing-blog/README.md

 Use `--max-cloud` or `max_cloud:` in `download.yaml` to limit the catalog search to scenes with less than the specified cloud cover percentage.
+Use `--min-valid` or `min_valid:` in `download.yaml` to skip scenes where less than that percentage of pixels are marked valid by the `dataMask` band.

 If the target folder already exists the previously downloaded data will be reused.